RedisJSON/RedisJSON/docs/docs/use_cases.md

 ---
-title: "JSON Use cases"
+title: "Use cases"
-linkTitle: "title: "JSON Use cases""
+linkTitle: "Use cases"
 weight: 4
 description: >
     Learn how to use query syntax